 I n 1988, a small number of church members came together to begin Christian Education at Hope Lutheran Church.
-The school offered morning Preschool and Kindergarten classes to anyone who desired to attend.
-The program’s reputation grew over time establishing itself as exemplary in the area.
-Largely supported by Hope Lutheran Church, the school remained much the same for 25 years.
+The school offered morning preschool and kindergarten classes to anyone who desired to attend.
+The program’s reputation grew over time, establishing itself as exemplary in the area.
+Largely supported by Hope Lutheran Church, the school has remained much the same for over 35 years.
 In 2018, Hope made the huge leap of faith to open a full-service educational program for children age 6 weeks to Kindergarten, as well as before and after school care for older children.
 Today, families enjoy Christian education on a campus offering meals, special programming, and the same exceptional preparation for school they have always provided.

 Mr. Kenneth Waibel has worked in Lutheran Education for over 50 years.
 He has been an administrator and teacher for 40 years; working with Lutheran schools having Early Childhood Centers and Elementary Schools through grade eight.